Type 2 Diabetes and Food Choices

 sweets, and white bread.
 Better choices are less processed foods with more fiber and

 nutrients.
-Good options are100% whole-wheat bread, oatmeal, brown rice, and nonstarchy
+Good choices are 100% whole-wheat bread, oatmeal, brown rice, and nonstarchy

 Learn to use food labels that show added sugar.
 And try to find healthier choices,